-The direct impacts of hydrogen on the electricity distribution networks manifest in two forms: demand for electricity for hydrogen electrolysis, and generation of electricity through hydrogen-fuelled generation capacity In addition, the level of hydrogen availability impacts other areas of the distribution network, i.e. as an alternative to the level of electrified heating and transport.
+The direct impacts of hydrogen on the electricity distribution networks manifest in two forms: demand for electricity for hydrogen electrolysis, and generation of electricity through hydrogen-fuelled generation capacity.
+In addition, the level of hydrogen availability impacts other areas of the distribution network, i.e. as an alternative to the level of electrified heating and transport.

-By 2050, distribution-connected hydrogen electrolysis capacity in the South West licence area ranges significantly from 0.05 GW to 0.5 GW, reflecting the scale of uncertainty in this technology.
+By 2050, distribution-connected hydrogen electrolysis capacity in the South West licence area ranges from 0.05 GW to 0.2 GW, reflecting a level of uncertainty in this technology.